sshine/hs-jq/README.md

 # hs-jq

-The purpose of this project is to create a competing implementation of [`jq`][1], the command-line JSON processor.
+[jq][1] is a command-line JSON processor.
+It is also a domain-specific combinator language, which makes it easy to analyse and optimize.
+This project aims to reimplement jq in Haskell, mostly because it's fun.

 ## Check it out